 The Doctoral student and Faculty Advisor should plan the student's program of study, covering coursework and possible research rotations.
-A Guidance Committee Plan template is available, for planning the coursework and research rotation, on the Policies and Procedures page (www.kines.umich.edu/student-life/policies-procedures).
+A Guidance Committee Plan template is available for planning the coursework and research rotation.
 The student should then circulate this document to the other Guidance Committee members.
 The Guidance Committee will meet with the student and evaluate his/her proposed program of study, taking into account program requirements, the student's interests and background and any special opportunities that may be available.
 Once approved, after revised if necessary, the finalized Guidance Committee Plan will be placed in the student's file and circulated to the Guidance Committee members.